 If you have been RVing for any length of time, you know that stuff happens that is out of any RVer’s control.
 We have had plenty of well-planned trips changed or cancelled due to circumstances beyond our control.

 In fact, some of our favorite trips have been when something went wrong (unplanned repair, missed reservation, etc.) and we had to stay longer than planned in a certain area, allowing us to discover something we didn’t expect or plan to explore originally.
 A few times we have met up with friends and decided to ditch the rest of our trip, opting to instead follow our friends to their next destination.

 I hope this helps you get a feel for how we plan the different types of RV trips that our family takes.
 There is no right or wrong way to do things, as long as it works for you and your family.
 Keep in mind when traveling around the holidays that planning early will help you and your family enjoy the trip to its fullest, as well as help you create some of the best memories that you will ever have.
-Start planning today and free yourself of the stress during your trip.
+Start planning today, don’t worry about the fuel costs of summer trips, and free yourself of the planning stress during your trip.
 Hope to see you and yours out on the road sometime soon!

 How do you plan your RV trips?
 Comment below.
 We’d love to read your tips and insight.